YangLing0818/YangLing0818.github.io/_pages/about.md

 # <font color=red> What's New </font>
 * I propose a new LLM reasoning framework, [Buffer of Thoughts](https://arxiv.org/abs/2406.04271), which enables Llama3-8B to surpass 70B model.
-* I lead the project [VideoTetris](https://arxiv.org/abs/2406.04277) about compositional text-to-video generation, collaborating with [KLing team](https://kling.kuaishou.com/) of KuaiShou Technology.
+* I lead the project [VideoTetris](https://arxiv.org/abs/2406.04277) about compositional text-to-video generation.
 * Our [**RPG-DiffusionMaster**](https://arxiv.org/abs/2401.11708) is adopted by the author of [ControlNet](https://github.com/lllyasviel/ControlNet) to build his new application [Omost](https://github.com/lllyasviel/Omost).
 * **Two papers** about Diffusion Models and AI for Science are accepted by **ICML 2024**.
 * One paper about general/molecular graph diffusion is accepted by **TKDE 2024**.